Semisupervised Clustering by Queries and Locally Encodable Source Coding

 1. Noiseless queries and exact recovery (Sec.~\ref{subsec:Perfect+Full}): For two labels/clusters, we provide a querying scheme that asks $n - \Theta(n/ \log n)$ nonadaptive pairwise `same cluster' queries, and recovers the labels with high probability, for a range of prior probabilities.
 We also show that, this result is order-wise optimal.
 If instead we involve $\Delta \ge 3$ elements in each of the queries, then with $\alpha n, \alpha<1$ number of nonadaptive XOR queries we recover all labels with high probability, for a range of prior probabilities.
 We also provide a new lower bound that is strictly better than $n H(\bfp)$ for some $\bfp$.

 2. Noiseless queries and approximate recovery (Sec.~\ref{subsec:Perfect+Approximate}): We provide a new lower bound on the number of queries required to recover $(1-\delta)$ fraction of the labels $\delta >0$.
-We also show that `same cluster' queries are insufficient, and propose a new querying strategy based on AND operation that performs substantially better.
+We also show that `same cluster' queries are insufficient for certain regime of $\delta$, and propose a new querying strategy based on AND operation that performs substantially better.

 3. Noisy queries and approximate recovery (Sec.~\ref{subsec:Faulty+Approximate}).
 For this part we assumed the query answer to be $k$-ary ($k \ge 2$) where $k$ is the number of clusters.
-This section contains the main algorithmic result that uses the AND queries as main primitive.
-We show that, even in the presence of noise in the query answers, it is possible to recover $(1-\delta)$ proportion of all labels correctly with only $O(n \log \frac{k}{\delta})$ nonadaptive queries.
-We validate this theoretical result in a real crowdsourcing experiment in Sec.~\ref{sec:Experiments}.
+This section contains two main algorithms that use the `same-cluster' queries and AND queries as main primitives repectively.
+We show that, even in the presence of noise in the query answers, it is possible to recover $(1-\delta)$ proportion of all labels correctly with only $O(nk^2 \log \frac{k}{\delta})$ nonadaptive `same-cluster' queries and $O(nk \log \frac{k}{\delta})$ AND queries.
+We validate this theoretical result in a crowdsourcing experiment in Sec.~\ref{sec:Experiments}.